DataSQRL/Acorn/README.md

 Acorn Agent builds on tooling support that most LLMs provide to seamlessly integrate (semi-)structured data from external data sources like APIs, databases, and generic function calls with generative AI for high quality results against your own data.

-[visual of data in - acorn agent in the middle - use cases out (like llamaindex)]

 ![Acorn Agent Connects Data with LLMs](img/overview.png)